-You will usually start by seeing your GP, who will feel your tummy (abdomen) and may examine your back passage (a rectal examination).
-To do this, your GP places a gloved finger into your back passage to feel for any lumps or swellings.
-This may be uncomfortable, but it will be less uncomfortable if you are able to relax.
-Let your GP know if you find the rectal examination painful, as it’s important that they tell the hospital specialist.
+You usually start by seeing your GP.
+They will feel your tummy (abdomen) and examine your back passage (rectal examination).
+Your GP will gently place a gloved finger into your back passage to feel for any lumps or swellings.
+This may be uncomfortable, but it doesn’t take long.
+It will be less uncomfortable if you are able to relax.
+Let your GP know if you find the examination painful, because it’s important for them to tell the hospital specialist.

-You may have a blood test to check for anaemia (a low number of red blood cells).
-You may also have blood tests to check whether your liver and kidneys are working normally.
+You may have blood tests.
+This is to check for anaemia (a low number of red blood cells) or to check how well your liver and kidneys are working.

 Your GP will refer you to a hospital specialist.
 This is usually either a surgeon or a specialist in bowel conditions (gastroenterologist).
 If your GP thinks you might have cancer, you should be seen at the hospital within two weeks.